Treatment-Resistant Depression

 antidepressant potential

-We develop a potential take-at-home treatment option for the 94 million patients suffering from Treatment-Resistant Depression (TRD) globally.
+We develop a potential take-at-home treatment option for the 320 million patients suffering from Depression globally.

 KET01 is an oral prolonged-release formulation of ketamine.
-It therefore combines the robust and rapid efficacy of ketamine with superior tolerability, patient convenience, and accessibility compared to current treatment options.
+It combines the robust and rapid efficacy of ketamine with superior tolerability, patient convenience, and accessibility compared to current treatment options.
+It therefore has the potential to be the first rapid-acting antidepressant as adjunctive therapy for Major Depressive Disorder (MDD) and/ or Treatment-Resistant Depression (TRD).

 A growing burden